Key Takeaway

 BPC-157 has a larger body of published research, with hundreds of animal studies.
 Epithalon has fewer studies overall but includes some human data from Russian clinical research.
 Neither peptide has undergone full FDA clinical trials.

 BPC-157 and Epithalon serve fundamentally different purposes.
 BPC-157 is the superior choice for anyone dealing with injuries, gut damage, or inflammation who needs active tissue repair.
 Epithalon is the superior choice for those focused on longevity, cellular aging, and maintaining telomere health.
-For the most comprehensive approach, some individuals use both as part of a broader wellness strategy under medical supervision.
+For the most thorough approach, some individuals use both as part of a broader wellness strategy under medical supervision.

-peptide comparison guide
+Peptide comparison guide